magistermaks/fabric/wiki/fabric/rendering/models/unbaked.md

 ## Unbaked Models
 [Back](models.md)

-Unbaked models store raw model data, they are used as factories of [Baked Models](baked.md), and are returned by [Model Providers](provider.md).
+Unbaked models store raw model data, they are used as factories of [Baked Models](baked.md), and are created by [Model Providers](provider.md).

+To create the mesh of the model use a `QuadEmitter`, learn more here: [Rendering](rendering.md), and to register this Unbaked Model use a [Model Provider](provider.md).

 ```java
 class UnbakedModelExample implements UnbakedModel {